 Do not disassemble the product; any mark of tampering will compromise the warranty validity.
 We recommend following the instructions of the hardware user guides for a correct wiring of the product.
 The product has to be supplied with a stabilized voltage source and the wiring has to be conforming to the security and fire prevention regulations.
 The product has to be handled with care, avoiding any contact with the pins because electrostatic discharges may damage the product itself.
+Same cautions have to be taken for the SIM, checking carefully the instruction for its use.
+Do not insert or remove the SIM when the product is in power saving mode.

-The system integrator is responsible for the functioning of the final product; therefore, care has to be taken to the external components of the module, as well as of any project or installation issue, because of the risk of disturbing external networks or devices or having impact on the security.
+The system integrator is responsible of the functioning of the final product; therefore, care has to be taken to the external components of the module, as well as of any project or installation issue, because the risk of disturbing the GSM network or external devices or having impact on the security.
 Should there be any doubt, please refer to the technical documentation and the regulations in force.
 Every module has to be equipped with a proper antenna with specific characteristics.
-The antenna has to be installed with care in order to avoid any interference with other electronic devices.
+The antenna has to be installed with care in order to avoid any interference with other electronic devices and has to guarantee a minimum distance from the body (20 cm).
+In case of this requirement cannot be satisfied, the system integrator has to assess the final product against the SAR regulation.